 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some homes have an additional filter in the return ducts.
+Most people know how to replace the air filter in their unit, but some houses have an additional filter in the return ductwork.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your unit is made to handle a certain amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can decrease the life of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is a piece of cake:
+Your system is designed to handle a certain amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can decrease the life of your system if it isn't designed for it.
+Learning whether you have a return filter and replacing it is a piece of cake:

 - Find your return air vents.

 - Look for a filter.
-If one is in place, pull it out and write down the size.
+If one is in place, pull it out and note the size.

 - Verify the filter type is the one recommended by the manufacturer.